-You are free to use the material in this article as reference, but if you happen to use direct wording from this piece, we would appreciate the credit.
+You are free to use the material in this article as reference, but if you happen to use our direct wording, we would appreciate the credit.
 Thank you!

 If you have comments or questions about All Hallows Eve, please click here to send us a message.

-Halloween Cuisine contains a brief history of Halloween, traditions celebrated around the globe, famous ghoulish legends, pumpkin trivia, Halloween recipes, common Halloween words and their origins, and links for further study.
+Halloween Cuisine contains a brief history of Halloween, traditions celebrated around the globe, famous ghoulish legends, haunted domains, pumpkin information and trivia, Halloween recipes, common Halloween words and their origins, and links for further study.

-The Kindle and Nook-Book versions of Halloween Cuisine contain bonus recipes and information.
+The Kindle and Nook editions of Halloween Cuisine contain bonus recipes and information.
 If preferred, the online articles are still freely available for reference.